Shweta-rani05/Shweta-rani05/README.md

 I'm a Computer Science undergraduate with a strong interest in full-stack development and modern AI tooling.
 I enjoy turning ideas into working products — from responsive UIs to backend APIs — and I'm currently deepening my skills in Generative AI and LLM-powered applications.

-- 🎓 B.Tech CSE, 3rd Year
+- 🎓 B.Tech CSE, Final Year
 - 💻 Building with React, Node.js, and MongoDB
 - 🤖 Exploring LangChain and Generative AI
 - 🚀 Goal: become a skilled Full-Stack Developer who builds impactful, scalable products